Angina: Everything you need to know

 In a nutshell, your lifestyle is generally believed to be what puts you at most risk from angina, though your chances of developing this condition increase as you get older too.

-The main symptom of angina is chest pain.
+The main symptoms of angina is chest pain.

 This pain can take different forms, and its severity depends to some degree on your resistance level.
 What one person sees as ‘discomfort’ could potentially be severe pain to another.